 Dahican

-The most curious part was climbing that small tower you see in the photo, on the far right, from where you can see with your own eyes all the sand surrounding it and Kangkagon Island, which is right in front.
+The most curious part was climbing that small tower you see in the photo, on the far right, from where you can see, with your own eyes, all the sand surrounding it and Kangkagon Island, which is right in front.

 Naked Island (Kampayas Naked Island)

-Another “Naked Island”?
+Another Naked Island?
 Believe it or not, San Benito has two.
-We went to one that’s roughly at the height of Poneas Lake (the next stop) and we loved it, because besides the peculiarity of being completely alone on such a tiny spot, you could see the entire profile of Poneas Island, which is gorgeous.
+We went to one that’s roughly in the same area as Poneas Lake (the next stop) and we loved it, because, apart from the novelty of being completely alone on such a tiny patch of sand, you could see the entire profile of Poneas Island, which is gorgeous.

 Poneas Lake